The catalytic converter warning light ranks amongst the most misunderstood dashboard indicators that drivers encounter.

 Faulty Oxygen Sensors

 Oxygen sensors provide crucial data about exhaust gas composition.
-When these sensors fail or provide incorrect readings, the engine management system cannot properly adjust the fuel mixture, leading to inefficient catalytic converter operation.
+When these sensors fail or give incorrect readings, the engine management system cannot adjust the fuel mixture properly.
+This can make the catalytic converter work less efficiently.

 Exhaust System Leaks